-He & Arunchalam 2017

-Social Cues

-Pointing is an even better cue about the intended referent (Frank, Tenenbaum, & Fernald 2012).
+He & Arunchalam 2017 Social Cues Pointing is an even better cue about the intended referent (Frank, Tenenbaum, & Fernald 2012).

-"Look at the siamese!"

-He & Arunchalam 2017

-Social Cues

-...though Iversen, Capirci, Longobardi, & Caselli (1999) found that

-only 15% of parental utterances were accompanied by referential gestures like pointing.
+He & Arunchalam 2017 Social Cues ...though Iversen, Capirci, Longobardi, & Caselli (1999) found that only 15% of parental utterances were accompanied by referential gestures like pointing.

-"Look at the siamese!"

-He & Arunchalam 2017
+He & Arunchalam 2017 Social Cues

-Social Cues

 Speaker social cues are important: 4 and 5-year-olds will override mutual exclusivity when a speaker is pointing and having their gaze alternate between the child and the object - but not if those social cues aren't present (Kalashnikova, Mattock, & Monaghan 2015).

-"Look at the siamese!"